-Parrots can and often do eat mealworms.
-These are the larval forms of mealworm beetles, which are found around North America.
-Mealworms are a rich source of protein, and can be served to your parrot either live or dried.
-You can purchase them at bird stores or bait shops.
+Parrots eat mealworms.
+These are the larval forms of mealworm beetles that are found around North America.
+Mealworms are a rich source of protein and can be offered to your parrot either live or dead (dried).
+They can be purchased at bird stores or bait shops.

-These worms do not have any sharp parts that could harm your parrot, nor do they contain any dangerous toxins.
-In fact, it is believed that mealworms can break down toxins found in some plastics, such as styrofoam.
+Mealworms don’t have any sharp parts that could harm your parrot, nor do they contain any dangerous toxins.
+It’s believed that mealworms can break down toxins found in some plastics, such as styrofoam.